It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

-True transportation geeks can take a tour of Tower Bridge, which of course will cost you (but not too much, luckily).
+True transportation geeks can take a tour of the Towder Bridge for an additional cost.
 You can enter inside the actual bridge and see the Victorian-era engine room that operates the drawbridge, as well as see exhibitions of the history of this famous bridge.
 The engine room is particularly interesting, with coal burners, steam engines, and hydraulic technology.

-However, those afraid of heights may not be happy to here that the bridge has a see-through glass floor walkway over the bridge itself (giving a whole different meaning to the refrain “London Bridge is falling down”)
+However, those afraid of heights may not be happy to hear that the bridge has a see-through glass floor walkway over the bridge itself (giving a whole different meaning to the refrain “London Bridge is falling down”!).

 Check out the Shard

-If you didn’t do the London Eye, you may want to take in the view at The Shard, which has an excellent view of the Tower of London (whereas the London Eye has a better view of Westminster Palace).
+If you didn’t do the London Eye — or you just love epic views and don’t mind spending extra on both — you may want to take in the view at The Shard instead.
+It has an outstanding view of the Tower of London (whereas the London Eye has a better view of Westminster Palace).

-Of course, it is rather expensive – we’re talking £21.50 when you book way in advance and £30 on the day of.
+Of course, it is rather expensive – we’re talking £21.50 when you book well in advance and £30 on the day of.